New York City

 New York, NY 10004

-She joined Enterprise from JPMorgan Chase, where, as a managing director, she led two national real estate businesses for their commercial bank - one in commercial real estate and the other in community development.
+Priscilla joins Enterprise from JPMorgan Chase, where, as a managing director, she led two national real estate businesses for their commercial bank, one in commercial real estate and the other in community development.
 In these roles, she led teams of real estate professionals responsible for partnering with for-profit and nonprofit entities, local and state governments and other organizations to finance projects across the country.
 As head of Chase’s community development group, Priscilla was instrumental in JPMorgan Chase’s award-winning commitment to support Detroit’s economic recovery.

-Prior to joining JP Morgan Chase, Priscilla was the president and CEO of New York state's housing finance and mortgage agencies, where she is credited with transforming the way they worked and linking them with health care and economic development agencies, in addition to leading them during the Great Recession.
+Prior to joining JPMorgan Chase, Priscilla was the president and chief executive officer of New York state's housing finance and mortgage agencies, where she is credited with transforming the way they worked and linking them with health care and economic development agencies, in addition to leading them during the Great Recession.
 New York state was the largest issuer of state housing bonds in the country all three years of her tenure.
 Priscilla has also served as the co-chair of the New York State Health Innovation Council, an advisory body of the New York State Department of Health, and previously led health care, housing, environmental and criminal justice policy for a gubernatorial campaign.
+Priscilla began her career as an equity partner at the global law firm, White & Case LLP, where she specialized in international project finance.